 Fluoride Treatments in Hinsdale, IL

 Fluoride is a naturally occurring mineral that strengthens tooth enamel and fights the acids that cause cavities.
 At Hinsdale Dental Journey, Dr. Alina Huff provides professional fluoride treatments as part of a comprehensive preventive program for children and adults.
-When used appropriately, fluoride is both safe and effective — and it's one of the simplest ways to protect your family's teeth.
+When used appropriately, fluoride is both safe and effective, and it's one of the simplest ways to protect your family's teeth.
+For children, fluoride works best alongside dental sealants for full cavity prevention.

 What it is